My Quiet Kitchen

 • 💬 Comments

-When you find yourself craving just a few bites of something rich and sweet but aren't in the mood to bake a complicated dessert, cookies to the rescue!
-These golden cashew cookies call for just 10 minutes of prep and 10 minutes of bake time.
+• Quick & Easy: When you're craving just a few bites of something rich and sweet but aren't in the mood to bake a complicated dessert, cashew cookies to the rescue!
+Only 10 minutes of prep and 10 minutes bake time.

-These are essentially a lightly sweetened bite of cashew butter in cookie form, in other words, very satisfying.
-These aren't a cookie you'll want to eat 3 or 4 of!
-Nope, a little goes a long way with these, and sometimes that's exactly what you want!
+• Perfect 2-Bite Dessert: These are essentially a lightly sweetened bite of cashew butter in cookie form.
+In other words, they're very satisfying.
+A little goes a long way, and sometimes that's exactly what you want!

-To make these cookies all you need are one bowl, a cookie sheet, and about 20 to 30 minutes.
+• No Special Equipment: To make these cookies all you need are one bowl, a cookie sheet, and measuring cups and spoons.

 balls of cookie dough lined up on a baking sheet.

-Making these cookies is as easy as 1, 2, 3, 4!
-Here's a quick glance at the process:
+Making these cookies couldn't be easier!
+Here's a quick overview of the process:

-1. Preheat the oven to 325 degrees F, and line a baking sheet with parchment.
+1. First, preheat the oven to 325° F, and line a baking sheet with parchment.

 3. Scoop up approximately 1.5 tablespoons of dough per cookie.
-Place on the baking sheet and use a fork to create a criss-cross pattern on top of each cookie.
+Place on the baking sheet and use a fork to flatten them into shape, creating a criss-cross pattern on top of each cookie.

-4. Bake for 10 to 12 minutes, keeping a close eye on the bottom of the cookies during the last couple of minutes so they don't' burn.
+4. Bake for 10 to 12 minutes, keeping a close eye on the bottoms of the cookies during the last couple of minutes so they don't burn.

 The cookies will be soft straight from the oven.
-Allow to cool for 5 yo 10 minutes before serving or moving to a cooling rack.
+Let them cool for 5 to 10 minutes before moving to a cooling rack.
+Cool completely before storing.

-Feel like experimenting with stir ins?
-Try these cookies with raisins, currants, chopped dried cherries, or cranberries.
-The burst of tart dried fruit tastes amazing with the cashew butter!
+The burst of tart dried fruit tastes amazing with the richness of cashew butter!

-Store cashew cookies in an airtight container at room temperature for up to 3 days or refrigerated for up to a week.
-They can also be frozen for longer storage.
+Store cashew butter cookies in an airtight container at room temperature for up to 3 days or refrigerated for up to one week.
+They also freeze well.

 I hope you enjoy these quick and easy cashew butter cookies!
-If you give them a try let us know in the comments below.
+If you try the recipe let us know in the comments below.

 • Gluten-Free Peanut Butter Cookies